Generalized repeated interaction model and transfer functions

-In the article \cite{Go10} the author has commented that an integration of schemes, by replacing the assumption of a one dimensional common eigenspace (corresponding to the vacuum vector) of the associated operator tuple in the toy model of \cite{Go10} with a canonical construction involving a lifting of a row contraction in the setting of \cite{DG11}, in future may help to remove unnecessarily restrictive assumptions of their model.
-This paper attempts to achieve some of these objectives.
+This paper achieves some of these objectives.
 In the model of repeated interactions between quantum systems, also called a noncommutative Markov chain, studied in \cite {Go10} (cf. \cite {Go04}) for given three Hilbert spaces $\m H, \m K$ and $\m P$ with unit vectors $\hi, \ki$ and $\oi$ an {\em interaction} is defined to be a unitary operator $U : \m H \otimes \m K \to \m H \otimes \m P$ such that